Reproducibility with Make

 An Introduction to Make¶

 Make is a build automation tool.
 It uses a configuration file called a Makefile that contains the rules for what to build.
 Make builds targets using recipes.
 Targets can optionally have prerequisites.
 Prerequisites can be files on your computer or other targets.
-Make determines what to build based on the dependency tree of the targets and prerequisites (technically, this is a rr-make-resources-dag).
+Make determines what to build based on the dependency tree of the targets and prerequisites (technically, this is a Tools).
 It uses the modification time of prerequisites to update targets only when needed.

 Why use Make for Reproducibility?¶